icerpc/icerpc-csharp/examples/Metrics/README.md

 dotnet-trace collect --name Server --providers IceRpc.Dispatch
 ```

-In a separate window run the client program to simulate network activity to the server and observe the metrics:
+In a separate window run the client program to send requests to the server:

 ```shell
 dotnet run --project Client/Client.csproj